Semidefinite programming hierarchies for constrained bilinear optimization: Approximate quantum error correction

 Here, we identified $B_1\equiv B$ and hence the $n$-th level of the hierarchy then corresponds to taking $n-1$ extensions.
-Note that instead of stating the second to last condition for the final block $B_k$ we could have equivalently stated it for any block $B_j$ with $j=1,\ldots,n$ (by the permutation invariance).
-Iteratively, the condition then also holds on all neighbouring blocks $B_jB_{j+1}$ of size two, and so on.
-Moreover, we slightly strengthened the last condition by including the $A$-systems compared to the minimal condition
+Note that instead of stating the last condition for the final block $B_n$ we could have equivalently stated it for any block $B_j$ with $j=1,\ldots,n$ (by the permutation invariance).
+Iteratively, the condition then also holds on all pairs of blocks of size two, and so on.
+Moreover, we slightly strengthened the last condition by including the $A$-systems compared to the minimal condition on the $B$-system needed for Theorem~\ref{lem:sep-deFinetti}